appany/AppAny.HotChocolate.FluentValidation/docs/examples/root-validator-segregation.md

   .Argument("input", argument => argument.UseFluentValidation(options =>
   {
     options.UseValidator<UserValidator>()
-      // For external users we will use only Custom address validator .UseValidator<CustomAddressUserValidator>();
+      // For external users we will use Custom address validator .UseValidator<CustomAddressUserValidator>();
   }));